Plabbs/DCSTheWay/README.md

 * Waypoints are processed in order and assigned to B1 up to B9  (Shortcut Ctrl+Shift+S)
 * Points named "M" or "Additional" are created as target waypoints (Shortcut Ctrl+Shift+A)
 * Points named "Bx1" to "Bx9" are created as markpoints (and don't fall into B1-9 range), no shortcut key.

+### JF-17 Thunder
+* Numbers are extracted from waypoint name (1 to 39).
+If no number is found then the previous waypoint number is incremented by 1.
+* * 01-29 Normal waypoint  (Ctrl+Shift+A)
+* * 30-35 Route point (Steerpoints for anti-ship missiles)
+* * 36-39 Pre-planned points (Precision guidance for GPS weapons)
+* DTC F10 map naming convention can be used
+* * Points named "PP1" to "PP4" or "Additional" are created as pre-planned points (Shortcut Ctrl+Shift+A)
+* * Points named "RP1" to "RP6" are created as route points , no shortcut key.
+<p> For example list of 4 points named "WPT1", "waypoint2", "3", " " would be created as waypoints 01 to 04

 ### Calculating QFE (for Viggen and Mirage F1)
 For getting the QFE of the target point without a kneeboard, you can use methods mentioned in this video from xxJohnxx [What is QFE?](https://youtu.be/DEovtSLiUsg)